nebkor/set-solver/README.md

 ## Unittests

 The set_solver_tests.py file has unittests covering the majority of the intended funcitonality.
-There are edge cases I haven't tested for--I knocked this together in a weekend--but the majority of the functionality is covered.

-## Verifying N-dimensional Sets

-I looked for datasets of hands of set with lots of cards and with a lot of N-depth, but I didn't find any in a cursory search.
-I'd like to see how this algorithm stacks up--whether my intuition about n<sup>i</sup> holds, and how fast it is, but I need some data to try it on.